Cara Baldari Vice President, Family Economics, Housing and Homelessness

 Cara Baldari is the Vice President of Family Economics, Housing and Homelessness at First Focus.
 In this role, she leads the U.S. Child Poverty Action Group, of which First Focus is a founding member.

 Her work centers on building the political will for a national strategy to reduce child poverty in the United States, including policies that increase cash assistance and other forms of income support to low-income households with children.
-In 2016, she helped to secure federal appropriations funding for a National Academy of Sciences study on child poverty, which is slated for release in winter 2019.
+In 2016, she helped to secure federal appropriations funding for a landmark consensus study from the National Academies of Sciences, Engineering and Medicine study, A Roadmap to Reducing Child Poverty, which was released in February 2019.

 In addition, she advocates for the reform of federal homelessness assistance and rental assistance programs to better address the unique developmental needs of children.
 This includes policies to streamline the federal definition of homelessness, better coordinate homeless assistance services with education, early childhood, and child welfare systems, and support households with children who are facing eviction.